tirumalaraoburla/gh-auto-infra/labs/setup.md

 2. Log in with your **AWS account credentials**.

 ---

 ### Step 2: Copy the Access Key ID and Secret Access Key
-1. Scroll down to Option 3
+1. Scroll down to Option 1
-2. copy the Access Key ID
+2. Click the copy icon on the right
-3. Run aws configure (below)
-4. paste the copied Access Key ID
-5. copy the Secret Access Key from the console
-6. paste the copied Secret Access Key into aws configure
+3. Paste into a BASH terminal in VS Code

 ### Step 3: Test Your Access Key
 1. Open your terminal and configure the AWS CLI: